A current list of the best backup point guards (min. 20 games played) around the NBA.

 The return to Cleveland hasn’t changed Delly’s contract, magnificent hustle, or glacier release from 3.
 More notably, Dellavedova’s play has improved back in the Quicken Loans Arena.

 After the trade from Milwaukee on December 7th, the Aussie has averaged 9.5 PPG / 3.9 APG while draining 17 of his 37 threes (45.9%).
 Dellavedova will continue to back up rookie lottery pick Collin Sexton with the Cavs, who have a long path back to NBA relevance.

 Jones has regressed in what is only his age 22 season after being drafted 24th overall in 2015.
 Last season, Jones looked to be finding his way as an NBA player improving his scoring average and increasing his field goal percentage by four points.

 This season his points per game (4.8) and efficiency (37.6%) have slipped, despite playing a career high 19.3 mpg.
 Nevertheless, Jones has a feathery touch from floater range and has been piling up assists recently.

 TJ McConnell – Philadelphia 76ers

 McConnell continues to be a solid backup point guard and another gift from ousted GM Sam Hinkie.
 McConnell has been masterful in the mid range getting to his spot and pulling up – shooting 59% on two’s.

-Before going undrafted in 2015, McConnell was always a sharp passer, bringing that same skillset to the NBA – averaging 6.2 per 36 this season.
+Before going undrafted in 2015, McConnell was always a sharp passer at Arizona, bringing that same skillset to the NBA – averaging 6.2 per 36 this season.
 TJ and the rest of the NBA must monitor the perplexing Markelle Fultz situation, as the former #1 pick was replaced by McConnell in the lead backup PG role late November.